 3. Did you get enough time with the doctor?

-In the Patient-Provider Relationship Study, quality time with their provider was one of the top items on Patients want quality time with providerspatients’ wish lists for their ideal doctor.
-We know your practice is busy, and more appointments means more revenue.
+In the Patient-Provider Relationship Study, quality time with their provider was one of the top items on patients’ wish lists for their ideal doctor.
+We know your practice is busy, and more appointments mean more revenue.
 But it’s important to make sure your patients don’t feel rushed when they are discussing their concerns with their doctor.

 4. How easy was it to schedule an appointment?